tomgco/bosco/README.md

 bosco setup
 ```

-This will clone all the repositories in your team, and then run npm install on all of them.
-If the repository already exists locally it will skip it.
+This will sync with github, ask you for a default team and workspace folder, clone all the repositories in that team, and then run npm install on all of them.
+If any repository already exists locally it will skip it.
 Typically you only use this command once, and use the other pull, install, morning commands on a daily basis.

 ## Service Configuration